 "Dance itself has changed over the 40-year period," he said.
 "In the beginning it was a jazz dance company, but it became ballet contemporary, which is a fusion of all styles.

 "I always give a simple example -- in English it's complicated," he explained in his heavily French accented articulation, "but you take a bag, which is for me classical ballet; this is the bag.
-Inside the bag you put different styles -- jazz, ballet, hip-hop, street dance, aboriginal or ethnic -- then you
+Inside the bag you put different styles -- jazz, ballet, hip-hop, street dance, aboriginal or ethnic -- then you add visual arts, multimedia projections, sometimes even some athletic movement that is difficult.
+Take that bag, shake it, open it, and

 it makes fusion dance, which is the new BJM personality."